Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Numerical Results

 For $\tilde L_{\text{scwan}}$, the recursive model in \Cref{fig:ex2-scwan-r} reached the stopping criteria at steps $172, 144$, and $117$ (with an average of $144$).
 Meanwhile, the non-recursive model in \Cref{fig:ex2-scwan} reached the stopping criteria at steps $151, 132$, and $115$ (with an average of $132$), based on three experiments for each.

 In all XNODE experiments, the relative error quickly reached the $2\%$ threshold within the first $35$ iterations.
-Although the relative error oscillations generated by $\tilde L_{\text{wan}}$ are still greater than those of $\tilde L_{\text{cwan}}$ and $\tilde L_{\text{scwan}}$, it is worth noting that, in this particular case, the stopping criteria was achieved with slightly fewer iterations on average.
-It has also been observed that the recursive model's performance is almost comparable to that of the non-recursive models in this example.
+Although the relative error oscillations generated by $\tilde L_{\text{wan}}$ are still greater than those of $\tilde L_{\text{cwan}}$ and $\tilde L_{\text{scwan}}$, it is worth noting that, in this particular case, the stopping criteria was achieved with slightly fewer iterations on average. {We believe this faster convergence takes place thanks to the Poisson type PDE used in this example.
+For the Poisson problem, it is easy to see that $\|\cdot\|_{op}$ is the most natural norm to minimize.} It has also been observed that the recursive model's performance is almost comparable to that of the non-recursive models in this example.

 \begin{ex} where $a(x) = 1 + \|x\|^{2}$.
 The true solution $u(x) = \sin(0.5\pi x_{1}^{2}+ 0.5 x_{2}^{2})$. \end{ex} In this problem, the non-linear term $\dfrac{1}{2} |\nabla u|^{2}$ presents a significant challenge.
 We will use the hyper-parameter set from \Cref{{tab:2}} in all numerical tests with the pseudo-time XNODE model.
 Our objective in this example is to evaluate the performance of the pseudo-time XNODE model using various loss functions.
 We established the stopping criteria for the maximum number of iterations to be less than $600$.
 The duration of each iteration is approximately $8.5$ seconds.